Troubleshooting Common Areas that May Affect Your Baby's Love of Babywearing

 If you already have a baby carrier, again reading the instruction manual can make sure that you are getting the best out of your carrier and if there are any additional accessories that can help (such as an infant insert).
 Also some baby carriers fit once your baby has grown so don’t despair if it doesn’t fit right now.

 Hopefully this will help you and your baby discover the love for babywearing and sometimes it does take a little perseverance to get to the magical, smiling, sleepy stage!
-We went through multiple carriers until we found one that suited us both and it has resulted in 3+years of babywearing joy.
+We went through multiple carriers until we found one that suited us both and it has resulted in 6+years of babywearing joy with two little ones.

 Certified Babywearing Consultant